PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Abstract

 \section{Abstract}

 Vocabulary acquisition poses a significant challenge for second-language (L2) learners, especially when learning typologically distant languages such as English and Korean, where phonological and structural mismatches complicate vocabulary learning.
 Recently, large language models (LLMs) have been used to generate keyword mnemonics by leveraging similar keywords from a learner’s first language (L1) to aid in acquiring L2 vocabulary.
-However, most of this research has focused on native English speakers learning other languages, rather than the reverse.
-In this paper, we present \textsc{PhoniTale}, a novel cross-lingual mnemonic generation system that retrieves L1 keyword sequence based on phonological similarity and uses LLMs to generate mnemonics.
-We evaluate \textsc{PhoniTale} using both automated metrics and human evaluations, comparing its output to mnemonics created by humans and by previous automated approaches.
-To assess practical effectiveness, we also conduct a short-term recall test measuring mnemonic helpfulness.
-Our findings show that \textsc{PhoniTale} performs comparably to human-authored mnemonics.
-We also highlight key areas for future improvement in mnemonic quality and methodology.
+However, most methods still rely on direct IPA-based phonetic matching or employ LLMs without phonological guidance.
+In this paper, we present \textsc{PhoniTale}, a novel cross-lingual mnemonic generation system that performs IPA-based phonological adaptation and syllable-aware alignment to retrieve L1 keyword sequence and uses LLMs to generate verbal cues.
+We evaluate \textsc{PhoniTale} through automated metrics and a short-term recall test with human participants, comparing its output to human-written and prior automated mnemonics.
+Our findings show that \textsc{PhoniTale} consistently outperforms previous automated approaches and achieves quality comparable to human-written mnemonics.